makzan/code.makzan.net/notes/hi-there.md

 link: https://code.makzan.net
 ---

 Hi there, I’m [Makzan](https://makzan.net).
 This is my code snippets library.
+You can view the [update logs on Github](https://github.com/makzan/code.makzan.net/commits/master).

 This is a [Gatsby theme](https://zander.wtf/blog/code-notes-release) made by [Zander](https://zander.wtf).